Alert Source Discuss

 • The return value MUST be packed of authorizer, validUntil and validAfter timestamps.

 • authorizer - 0 for valid signature, 1 to mark signature failure.
-Otherwise, an address of an authorizer contract.
-This ERC defines “signature aggregator” as authorizer.
+Otherwise, an address of an authorizer contract, as defined in ERC-7766.

 • validUntil is 6-byte timestamp value, or zero for “infinite”.
 The UserOp is valid only up to this time.